-Many summers throughout my childhood, my family drove for three hours to Lake Tahoe for a vacation.
+Many summers throughout my childhood, my family drove the three hours to Lake Tahoe for a vacation.
 We always stayed at our favorite campground, located on the south side adjacent to Emerald Bay, because it had large sites and centrally located bathrooms with running water.
 (We drew the line of “roughing it” there!)

-Since Dad is currently training for his next backpacking trip, we’ve been talking a lot about his weekend hikes, which brought back memories of my childhood camping trips… So I decided to turn my favorite parts of those hiking trail mixes, the raisins and bananas, into a baked treat: this Healthy Cinnamon Raisin Banana Bread!
+Since Dad is currently training for his next backpacking trip, we’ve been talking a lot about his weekend hikes, which brought back memories of my childhood camping trips… So I decided to turn my favorite parts of those hiking trail mixes, the raisins and bananas, into a baked treat: this healthy cinnamon raisin banana bread!

 You’ll start with white whole wheat flour (like this!).
 White whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
 They have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture.
 This lets the fruit flavor of your healthy banana bread truly shine!

 If you’ve been around my blog before, you know how much I love using Greek yogurt in my healthy baking!
 I’ve incorporated it into scones, brownies, muffins, cupcakes, pound cakes, and even frosting.
-In this healthy banana bread recipe, it adds the same moisture as extra butter or oil for a fraction of the calories, and it gives your loaf a protein boost, too!
+In this healthy banana bread recipe, it adds the same moisture as extra butter or oil for a fraction of the calories, and it gives your loaf a protein boost too!

-Then to boost the natural sweetness, you’ll also mix in another one of my favorite ingredients: vanilla stevia.
+Then to boost the natural sweetness, you’ll also mix in another one of my favorite ingredients: liquid stevia.
 Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
 This is the kind I use because I love its warm flavor and don’t notice any strange aftertaste like with some other stevia products.
 You can find it at many health-oriented grocery stores, but I buy mine online here because that’s the best price I’ve found.
-(And you’ll use it in all of these recipes of mine, too!)
+(And you’ll use it in all of these recipes of mine too!)

 Of course, there’s another key ingredient in this healthy banana bread… The raisins!
 I love the plump, juicy ones because they melt in your mouth and add such a sweet pop of flavor.
 However…

 Much of the time, my raisins are fairly dry and shriveled and hard.
 Not plump and juicy, like when I first opened the package.
-If you’re in the same boat, I have a secret trick for you!
+If you’re in the same boat, I have a secret trick for you…

+Hydrate them!
 Add your raisins to a microwave-safe bowl, and cover them with water.
 Tightly cover the top with plastic wrap (or put a plate on top of the bowl to act as a cover!), and microwave the raisins on high for 1 minute.
 Let them sit while you measure and mix together the rest of the ingredients.
 By the time you’re ready to fold them into the batter, your raisins will be exceptionally plump and juicy!

 One last tip!
 Before baking your healthy banana bread, cover the top with foil.
 This allows the center of your loaf to cook through without the top turning overly brown or burnt.
 Most of the way through baking, you’ll remove the foil to allow the top to turn a beautiful golden color.

-Healthy Cinnamon Raisin Banana Bread | | Print |
+Healthy Cinnamon Raisin Banana Bread

-- 2 ¼ cups (270g) white whole wheat flour or gluten-free* flour (measured like this)
+- 2 ¼ cups (280g) white whole wheat flour or gluten-free* flour (measured like this)

 - 1 ½ tsp baking powder